(This page was originally titled Coping with Covid.)

 - Additional Care Packages and Mind-Body Resources

-- From Shine, Virus Anxiety Toolkit (meditations, information on financial issues, anxiety and isolation tips)
+- From Shine, Care for Your Coronavirus Anxiety (a toolkit of resources for anxiety & uncertainty, including meditations, information on financial issues, anxiety and isolation tips)

-- From TAO Connect (Therapy Assisted Online), Mindfulness and Breathing Exercises
+- From TAO Connect (Therapy Assisted Online), English Exercises (videos featuring mindfulness and breathing strategies)

 - From Onbeing, A Care Package for Uncertain Times (a collection of podcasts, poetry, meditations, and more)

-- From Kristen Neff (via Ten Percent Happier), 10 Self-Compassion Practices for Covid-19
+- From Ten Percent Happier, 10 Self-Compassion Practices for Covid-19

-- From Calm app, Take a Deep Breath (a hand-picked collection of free meditations, sleep stories, calming music, and more)
+- From Calm app, Calm Together (free audio and video resources, including guided meditations, sleep stories, calming music, and more)

-- From NPR and Spotify, A Playlist with 6 Hours of Soothing Music
+- From NPR and Spotify, Isle of Calm (a playlist with over 6 hours of soothing music)